We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

-According to Trello’s Head of Support, Ben McCormack, applicants should address the specific aspects of support that interest them.
+According to Trello’s Head of Customer Support, Ben McCormack, applicants should address the specific aspects of customer service that interest them.
 “It’s a filter to get rid of people who aren’t going to be a good fit.
 Sometimes, we receive cover letters from people who are huge fans of Trello, but they don’t say anything about support.
 That’s a disconnect already.”

 Some candidates will make an effort to ensure that their resume stands out, whether that means making a pinata shaped like your company logo, creating an animation, or writing you a song (seriously!).
 These things may be obvious once you see them, but it sometimes takes a reminder that you can and should expect them.
 According to Chase Clemons at Basecamp, a good candidate will have a resume that’s truly unique: